SignatureBeef/Open-Terraria-API/DEVELOPMENT.md

 ####Debugging OTAPI
 **Setup**: Even though ILRepack can provide us a pdb we find that when we are debugging it is easier to reference the OTAPI.Core.dll and patched terraria assembly separately.
 When we are happy we switch back to the NuGet package to keep things clean for repo cloners.

+**Internal error in the expression evaluator**: In Visual Studio, Tools->Options->Debugging->General and check the option [Use Managed Compatibility Mode].